-Rich in beta-carotene, high in fibre and potassium the pumpkin, like all other orange coloured fruit and vegetables, is a great antioxidant.
+Rich in beta-carotene, high in fiber and potassium the pumpkin, like all other orange-coloured fruit and vegetables, is a great antioxidant.
 So versatile is it that even the shells of the pumpkin have been used and woven into mats.

 The flowers like those of the zucchini are also edible.
 When cooking, steaming or roasting is preferred to boiling which makes them rather wet and not so appealing.

 For intense flavour, pan-frying, roasting or chargrilling over moderate to high heat is best as it caramelises the natural sugars.
 You can now purchase pumpkin seed meal, oil and pestos that are ideal for salads, dressings and baking.

 Dry pumpkin seeds on paper towel and then toss with a little oil and sea salt or tamari or soy sauce and roast in a moderate oven of 150 c until dry to touch ( about 40 minutes).

 Tip for a perfect side dish:

 • 125 ml olive oil

 • 700 g kent (jap) pumpkin (peeled, seeded and cut into 5 ml thick slices)